Tuesday, December 17, 2024

 • Deliberate injury of these animals.

-• Media statements and stories being sensationalized.
+• Media statements and stories are being sensationalized.

 • Heated social media debates.